pablodecm/phd_thesis/src/101_chapter_1.md

 are a function of the transition amplitude $\bra{i} \mathcal{S} \ket{f}$ over all possible initial and final states.
 The transition probability
 $|\bra{i} \mathcal{S} \ket{f}|^2$ is then a function of the $\mathcal{S}$
-which describes the time-evolution from the initial states the the final state.
+which describes the time-evolution from the initial states the final state.
 The $\mathcal{S}$ matrix can be expressed as a perturbative series using the Dyson expansion:
 $$